Chair of Governors

 Miss Sheron Phillips (Teaching Staff)

-Mr George Petrasitis (Parent)
+Mr George Petrasitis (PCC)

 Governor’s Safeguarding Statement

 The Governors of Holy Trinity CE School have made safeguarding an essential priority and are committed to make sure that the safeguarding of their children remains central to their work.
 For this reason, the principles of excellent safeguarding practice are interwoven within the Christian culture of Holy Trinity and every aspect of the school’s work.
 This policy supports this commitment to safeguarding and should be read in conjunction with all school policies as appropriate.

 It is every person’s responsibility to safeguard and promote the welfare of children and it remains a principal concern to everyone within the school community.